OneCare Vermont’s payment reform core capability is carefully designed to improve the quality of care by changing the way we pay for care.

+OneCare pays fixed monthly amounts to providers to care for their patients—helping shift away from the fee-for service model that rewards for more care, to focusing on delivering the best care through a value-based model.
 The vision for value-based care is better health outcomes and a flattened cost curve for health care spending.
-When providers are reimbursed for value instead of volume, over time, they can change the way they deliver health care and invest in activities that are designed to lead to better health outcomes.
-Savings earned by providers in the network can be invested in primary prevention efforts and additional care coordination services to support people with chronic illness.
+When providers are reimbursed for value instead of volume, over time, they can change the way they deliver health care and invest in activities that are designed to lead to better health outcomes—primary care, health prevention, early identification of disease, and the right treatment at the right time.
+Savings earned by providers in the network can be re-invested into practices, such as in primary prevention efforts or additional care coordination services to support people with chronic illness.

 How Payment Reform Works

 Hospital payment reform is important because hospital care is often the most expensive care.
 OneCare works with Vermont hospitals to provide predictable, fixed monthly payments for the patients they serve.
-The conversion to a monthly payment model aims to stabilize hospital revenues and incentivize investment in preventative care and care coordination for those with chronic illnesses.
+The monthly payment model aims to stabilize hospital revenue and incentivize investment in preventive care and care coordination for people with chronic illnesses.
 If this transition is successful, it will result in a healthier population and fewer costly hospital stays.
-Eventually, more Vermonters will receive preventative care and benefit from health promotion and wellness, preventing chronic disease and resulting in fewer expensive hospital stays.

 Independent Primary Care